|

 one knee.

-"I have underestimated you it seems, my lady," he gasped
+"I have underestimated you, my lady," he gasped through

 are a worthy opponent.
-I will be back for you," and he dropped
+I will be back for you."
+He dropped

 "No Haldir!
-Stay well back!" screamed Eowyn, cradling
+Stay well back!" cried Eowyn, cradling

-The burly warrior slipped out onto the balcony and knelt beside
+The man slipped out onto the balcony and knelt beside her.
+"I

 his arms around Legolas shoulders and under his knees.
-"We
+"I

 saw your sword-work, my lady.
 That was a tidy wound you gave the